NBA Rumors: Charlotte Hornets ‘Might Be Better Off’ Without Kemba Walker, Per ‘Bleacher Report’

-Since assuming front office role, Charlotte Hornets General Manager Mitch Kupchak made it clear to the entire league that they still see Kemba Walker as the centerpiece of the title-contending team that they are planning to build.
+Since assuming his current front office role, Charlotte Hornets general manager Mitch Kupchak made it clear to the entire league that they still see Kemba Walker as the centerpiece of the title-contending team that they are planning to build.
 When the rumors about Walker’s departure started to circulate, Kupchak and the Hornets felt a sense of relief when the All-Star point guard said that he wanted to finish his NBA career and create something special in Charlotte.

-However, after the Hornets suffered another disappointing season, it seems like Kemba Walker has a change of heart and already wants to keep all his options open when he becomes an unrestricted free agent next July.
+However, after the Hornets suffered another disappointing season, it seems like Walker has a change of heart and already wants to keep all his options open when he becomes an unrestricted free agent this July.

 “I’m not sure yet,” Walker told Bleacher Report after an early April practice in New Orleans.
 “Those are the things that I will think about when my season’s over.”

-Hornet owner Michael Jordan has already expressed his desire to do everything he can to bring Kemba Walker back but according to Yaron Weitzman of Bleacher Report, Charlotte “might be better off” letting the All-Star point guard walk away next summer.
+Hornets owner Michael Jordan has already expressed his desire to do everything he can to bring Kemba Walker back, but according to Yaron Weitzman of Bleacher Report, Charlotte “might be better off” letting the All-Star point guard walk away next summer.

 “His current team needs him but might be better off with him gone.
 He needs help but probably can’t get it if he re-signs.
 He’s clearly worthy of a max salary now, but that contract could grow ugly on the back end.
 Outside of Charlotte, he’s unlikely to be any team’s primary target, yet he could still find himself in the middle of a recruiting war.”